typedeck0/Know-thy-enemy/README.md

 ## Use:
 Right click the window to toggle between a history of fights and the current instance

-## Comments concerns and/or proclamations
+## Comments, concerns, and/or proclamations

 post an [issue](../../issues)